bdwsq1996/EC-MVSNet/README.md

            ├── Family
            ├── ...
 ```
-We use the camera parameters of short depth range version (included in your download), you should replace the `cams` folder in `intermediate` folder with the short depth range version manually.
+We use the camera parameters of the short depth range version (included in your download), you should replace the `cams` folder in `intermediate` folder with the short depth range version manually.

 ## Mono depth feature

+Our method involves a pre-trained model for Depth Anything V2, so please download it (https://huggingface.co/depth-anything/Depth-Anything-V2-Base/resolve/main/depth_anything_v2_vitb.pth?download=true) and place it in the 'pretrain_checkpoints' folder to ensure the code runs properly

 ## Training